Module guide

 Crates in rmx-profile-std

-This profile is designed for WebAssembly (WASM) targets.
-It includes all crates from rmx-profile-no-std, plus additional crates that are compatible with WASM environments.
+This profile is designed for portable targets including WebAssembly (WASM) and cross-compiled environments like Linux musl.
+It includes all crates from rmx-profile-no-std, plus additional crates that are compatible with these environments.

-This profile uses WASM-specific variants of ecosystem features that exclude features incompatible with WASM environments, such as OS-specific threading APIs and file system operations that require native OS support.
+This profile uses portable variants of ecosystem features that exclude features incompatible with WASM or requiring a C cross-compiler toolchain, such as OS-specific threading APIs, file system operations that require native OS support, and C library dependencies like zstd.

 All crates from rmx-profile-no-std, plus: